-It’s decided, the Republican National Convention 2020 will be hosted in Charlotte should the city win the bid, which is very likely.
-Charlotte City Council Members met at the Convention Center downtown today, Monday, July 16, 2018 to vote on whether or not the Republican National Convention (RNC) would be hosted in Charlotte, North Carolina for the upcoming 2020 Presidential Election year.
+It’s decided, the Republican National Convention 2020 will be hosted in Charlotte should the city win the bid, which is very likely (Update, the City of Charlotte won the bid).
+Charlotte City Council Members met at the Convention Center downtown today, Monday, July 16, 2018, to vote on whether or not the Republican National Convention (RNC) would be hosted in Charlotte, North Carolina for the upcoming 2020 Presidential Election year.
 By a slim margin of six to five, vote approved to move forward with RNC 2020 in Charlotte.

 What’s Good For Charlotte

 Regardless of why each Council Member voted for or against the Republican National Convention (RNC) 2020 hosting in Charlotte North Carolina, one thing is clear, it’s about the bottom line and that bottom line equates to a generous revenue stream for the city of Charlotte and many local businesses and that’s good for all Charlotteans.

 A part of the primary role as Mayor of the City of Charlotte is reviewing the annual budget, setting the tax rate, and approving the financing of all City operations according to Charlotte.Gov.
 As such, Mayor Vi Lyles and her City Council members are fulfilling one of the most important responsibilities to the Citizens of Charlotte by supporting the Republican National Convention in Charlotte for the 2020 Presidential Election cycle.
 As Citizens, isn’t that exactly what we want our elected officials to do, know and understand their role and responsibilities to the City and its Citizens and execute on that responsibility.